jrcks/VSLAM-LAB/README.md

 Experiments in **VSLAM-LAB** are defined as a sequence of entries in a YAML file (see example **~/VSLAM-LAB/configs/exp_demo_short.yaml**):
 ```
 exp_01:
-  VSLAM: dso                      # VSLAM system (anyfeature/orbslam2/dso)
+  Module: dso                     # anyfeature/orbslam2/dso/colmap/glomap/dust3r/...
-  Parameters: {}                  # Vector with parameters that will be input to the VSLAM executable
+  Parameters: {}                  # Vector with parameters that will be input to the module executable
   Config: config_demo_short.yaml  # YAML file containing the sequences to be run
   NumRuns: 1                      # Maximum number of executions per sequence
 ```